AdobeDocs/workfront.en/help/quicksilver/workfront-basics/manage-your-account-and-profile/configuring-your-user-profile/configure-my-settings.md

 product-area: user-management;setup
 navigation-topic: configure-your-user-profile
 title: Configure My Settings
-description: Edit the job role FTE percentage allocation blurbs when more functionality is released: now, it says that the % is that of the user's schedule, but it will be either the user's schedule or the system schedule.
+description: "Edit the job role FTE percentage allocation blurbs when more functionality is released: now, it says that the % is that of the user's schedule, but it will be either the user's schedule or the system schedule."
 ---

 # Configure My Settings